SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 .. image:: images/custom-property.svg
    :alt: property ::= ("_" name ":" property_value)

 As for all custom extensions, the names must be prefixed with an underscore.
+The meaning of custom properties is dependent on the implementor, given by the `implementor`_ module property.
+An ECS not knowing the meaning of a custom property SHOULD ignore it.

 Data Types